josh484/eCommerce-ranker/README.md

 - Search bar that takes in a product query
 - 2 APIs (Amazon and Ebay) that take in the searched query
 - The ranker takes in both API outputs and pushes them into array of objects and sort the objects out
+- Contact form you fill your details and on message part if you have a lot to say you can just press button and say what you want to send, if you see some mispelling on textarea you can edit and correct it.

 ## Questions